KeunwooPark/fisheye_mesh_generator/README.md

 This is a fisheye projection mesh generator.
 It generates mesh files (.obj) and you can use theses files to create a virtual fisheye camera in a Unity virtual environment.

 This script is only for 180 degree camera.
-If you want a camera with larger degree, you can change the code to make it.

-If you want to know more detail please check references.
+You can update the code change the FOV.

 ## How to Use
 Install dependent packages first.